VelaOBA/VelaSMS/README.md

 ### Prerequisites

-Velaoffline SDK is in the private domain, to get access you need to request for `accessToken` and once you have that, add it to your `$HOME/.gradle/gradle.properties` for global access or project level gradle.properties file.
+VelaSMS SDK is in the private domain, to get access you need to request for `accessToken` and once you have that, add it to your `$HOME/.gradle/gradle.properties` for global access or project level `gradle.properties` file.

 ```
 accessToekn=jp_XXXXXXXXXXXXXXXXXXXXX